11 Benefits of Conversion Rate Optimization and Best Practices

 You might use a Hello Bar to ask people to subscribe to your email list.
 Mention that subscribers get free weekly tips.

-Then, add an exit popup that invites visitors to subscribe again.
+Then, add an exit intent popup that invites visitors to subscribe again.
 This time, sweeten the pot.
 Offer a limited-time coupon code for people who sign up.

 Most popups don’t work.
 There are several reasons for this.